-Have you ever wondered what makes the difference between a website that gets tons of exposure versus one that doesn’t?
+Have you ever wondered what makes the difference between a website that gets tons of exposure and one that doesn’t?
 Although there could be many reasons, one of the key factors in ensuring success is to guarantee that the message reaches and engages the most strategic audience, on the website itself and through social media – and that means a Facebook Pixel.

 As a speaker, you might think the Facebook Pixel doesn’t apply to you, but I can assure you that it does.
 COVID has really highlighted the need for speakers to do more than ‘just speak’.
 Many of us found ourselves trying to market a new course, or a book, or a membership site, or putting on your own events for the first time.
-If that was you and if you started from scratch with a minimal list and no ‘banked audience’ in Facebook – chances are you faced a bigger challenge than those of us who had good quality, engaged lists – and who had this teeny but of code installed on our websites for those ‘just in case’ moments.
+If that was you and if you started from scratch with a minimal list and no ‘banked audience’ in Facebook – chances are you faced a bigger challenge than those of us who have good quality, engaged lists – and who also had this teeny but of code installed on our websites for those ‘just in case’ moments.

 It might sound complex, but the truth is that the Facebook pixel is a friendly tool that will help you raise your voice and have a greater impact on social networks!